 The practice had a complaints policy which provided staff with clear guidance about how to handle a complaint.
-The registered manager was responsible for dealing with complaints if they arose.
+The registered manager was in charge of dealing with complaints when they arose.
 Staff told us they raised any formal or informal comments or concerns with the registered manager to ensure responses were made in a timely manner.